listout/project_paper/slides.md

 datasets; which motivated us to present a snapshot of dynamically changing field of medical image segmentation.

-CT (Computed Tomography), MRI (Magnetic Resonance Imaging), PET (Positron Emission Tomography) etc. generates a large amount of image information.
-With the improved technology, not only does the size and resolution of the images grow but also the number of dimensions increases.
-In the future, we would like to have algorithms which can automatically detect diseases, lesions and tumors, and highlight their locations in the large pile of images.

 The motivation of this work is to increase patient safety by providing better and more precise data for medical decision.